Key takeaways

 Section 4: Quality standards (3–5 bullets)

-The minimum bar AI output has to clear before it ships.
-This is the most under-written section in most strategy docs — and the one that protects your brand.
+The bar AI output has to clear before it goes out the door.
+Most people barely write this section.
+It's the one that guards your brand.

 Examples:

-The point is to answer "is this AI output okay to ship?" without convening a meeting every time.
+Now anyone can answer "is this okay to send?" without calling a meeting every time.

 Section 5: Budget cap (2 numbers)

-The total spend on AI tools and AI-driven workflows for the next 90 days.
+What you'll spend on AI tools and workflows over the next 90 days.
 A hard cap.

 Two numbers:

-With the cap defined, the team can experiment freely up to the limit without checking in.
-Without it, spend creeps and nobody notices until the quarterly review.
+Set the cap and your team can experiment right up to the limit without asking you first.
+Leave it open and the spend creeps until it surprises you at the quarterly review.

-For most SMBs starting out, the right caps are smaller than they expect — $200–500/month in subscriptions, $50/month in API usage.
-You'll know within a quarter whether to raise them.
+Starting out, your caps are probably smaller than you'd guess: $200–500/month in subscriptions, $50/month in API usage.
+Give it a quarter and you'll know whether to raise them.

 Section 6: Review cadence (1 sentence)

-One hour on the calendar every 90 days.
-Pull up the strategy doc, check the workflows, update the tool list, decide what's next.
+Put one hour on the calendar every 90 days.
+Pull up the page, check the workflows, update the tool list, decide what's next.

-The most important section in the document.
-Most teams skip it entirely.
+The most important section on the page.
+Most people skip it entirely.

 Examples:

-The red lines protect you from the next ten vendor pitches that will arrive sideways.
-When someone proposes "fully autonomous customer outreach," you don't debate it on the merits.
-You point at the document.
-The answer is already written.
+Your red lines cover you for the next ten vendor pitches that show up sideways.
+When someone pitches "fully autonomous customer outreach," you don't argue it out.
+You point at the page.
+The answer's already written.

 The rules that keep it on one page

-Rule 1: One page is the constraint.
-If it doesn't fit on a single sheet at readable font size, you're not done editing.
-Cut, combine, or move detail into supporting documents.
+Rule 1.
+Keep it to one page.
+If it doesn't fit on a single sheet at a readable font size, you're not done editing.
+Cut, combine, or push the detail into supporting docs.

-Rule 2: No section longer than five bullets or three sentences.
-This forces precision.
-If you can't say it in five bullets, you don't actually know what you mean yet.
+Rule 2.
+No section runs past five bullets or three sentences.
+That's what keeps you honest.
+If you can't say it in five bullets, you don't really know what you mean yet.

-Rule 3: Every workflow has an owner.
-Every tool has a purpose.
-Every red line is concrete.
-"We will be thoughtful about AI" is not a red line.
-"We won't use AI for top-20 client outreach" is.
+Rule 3.
+Every workflow has an owner, every tool has a purpose, every red line is concrete.
+"We will be thoughtful about AI" won't hold up.
+"We won't use AI for top-20 client outreach" will.

 The format